“It looks like you’ve matured,” he said.

 Loneliness is one reason.
 We feel lonely despite being surrounded by people prepared to love us the way we are.

-Or, we have been conditioned by years of emotional torment.
+Or, we’re conditioned by years of emotional torment.
 This has built in us the desire to fight, a latent urge to prove that we weren’t wrong when we were targeted during childhood.

 Or, we want to be right at all times.
 It doesn’t matter how we make others feel in the process.